 - a) There is no underlying additional pressure affecting the 2018-19 budget.
-The outturn position for 2017-18 was a £3.696m underspend and commitments between setting the budget in January 2018 and the start of the financial year remained largely stable and therefore have not placed additional pressures on the budget from the outset - b) As part of the 2017-18 financial position the Committee set up a business risk reserve of £4.500m.
+The outturn position for 2017-18 was a £3.696m underspend and commitments between setting the budget in January 2018 and the start of the financial year remained largely stable and therefore did not place additional pressures on the budget from the outset - b) As part of the 2017-18 financial position the Committee set up a business risk reserve of £4.500m.
 This was in addition to the business risk reserve agreed by Policy and Resource Committee of £2.600m using the Adult Social Services Grant announced in January 2018.
 This can be used to enable invest to save proposals or support the budget if additional savings cannot be delivered in full or the financial risks (set out in Section 4) not included in the budget materialise - c) Plans for the use of the additional one-off social care grant, known as the improved better care fund grant (iBCF) were agreed with health partners in July 2017.
 As the funding was announced following the budget setting process and plans were agreed part year, not all the grant was spent in 2017-18 and a reserve was set up to enable the plans to still be implemented, with spending in both 2018-19 and 2019-20.
 New services such as accommodation based reablement, trusted assessors, enhanced home support and social prescribing have been implemented and projects will be closely tracked to establish the benefits to the health and social care system and whether these are financially sustainable longer term.
 This year the iBCF is supporting the cost of care and national living wage increases faced by care providers, as well as protection of social care budgets.
+Progress was reported to the October Adult Social Care Committee

-Progress is detailed at Appendix F d) This year, Adult Social Services needs to deliver £27m savings to deliver a balanced budget.
+- d) This year, Adult Social Services needs to deliver £27m savings to deliver a balanced budget.
 The savings programme is not without risk and this paper provides detail of specific projects, where there could be variance to the budgeted savings able to be delivered by 31st March 2019.
 The forecast is based on delivery of £21.753m of the 2018-19 savings target (see Section 2.7).
-The service will aim to manage any variances through alternative measures, but the forecast outturn position is based on the reduced delivery.
-Due to the scale of the programme this year, one of the purposes of the business risk reserve is to support shortfall due to slippage that cannot be mitigated during the year through alternative savings, but use of the reserve for this purpose is not currently forecast
+The service is working to manage variances through alternative measures, but the forecast outturn position is based on the reduced delivery.
+Due to the scale of the programme this year, one of the purposes of the business risk reserve is to support shortfall due to slippage that cannot be mitigated during the year through alternative savings, but use of the reserve for this purpose is not currently planned - e) In October, the Secretary of State for Health and Social Care announced that councils will receive additional one-off funding for social care for winter.
+Norfolk will receive £4.179m.
+Norfolk County Council (the Council) is awaiting more detail about the funding conditions, but the aim is to support winter resilience and activities to help discharge people from hospital.
+Further information regarding the use of this funding is set out within the Winter Resilience planning paper elsewhere on this agenda.

 Adult Social Services reserves at 1 April 2018 stood at £27.221m.
 The reserves at the beginning of the year included committed expenditure, which was carried forward from 2017/18.
-The reserves position is set out in Section 2.10 and Appendix D. In total the forecast includes an expected net use of £6.038m of reserves in this financial year, compared to £6.841m which was planned and agreed as part of the budget setting process.
+The reserves position is set out in Section 2.10 and Appendix D. In total the forecast includes an expected net use of £6.184m of reserves in this financial year, compared to £6.841m which was planned and agreed as part of the budget setting process.